-Investments classed as "loans and receivables" and loans borrowed are not carried at fair value, so changes in their fair value will have no impact on the CIES.
+Investments measured at amortised cost and loans borrowed are not carried at fair value, so changes in their fair value will have no impact on the CIES.

 Changes in interest payable and receivable on variable rate borrowings and investments will be posted to the Surplus or Deficit on the Provision of Services.
-Movements in fair value of fixed rate investments classed as "available for sale" are reflected in Other Comprehensive Income and Expenditure.
+Movements in fair value of fixed rate investments measured at fair value will be reflected in Other Comprehensive Income and Expenditure or the Surplus or Deficit on the Provision of Services as appropriate.

-The Treasury Management Strategy aims to mitigate these risks by setting upper limits for fixed and variable interest rate exposures.
+The Capital and Investment Strategy aims to mitigate these risks by setting upper limits for fixed and variable interest rate exposures.

-If interest rates had been 1% higher (all other variables being constant) the financial effect across the whole portfolio would be an increase in interest received of approximately £1.5 million, and an increase in interest payable on loans of approximately £2.35 million.
+If interest rates had been 1% higher (all other variables being constant) the financial effect across the whole portfolio would be an increase in interest received of approximately £1.4 million, and an increase in interest payable on loans of approximately £2.1 million.